smith-nathanh/autoSWE/plan.md

 * Focusing first on the python repositories

 The 5 evaluations in DevBench will serve as the primary nodes in the system.
-Progression to the next node is determined by either a controller LLM or hardcoded logic.
+Progression to the next node is determined by hardcoded logic or an LLM in "approve_" prefixed nodes.

 Tasks/Nodes:
 1. Software Design